West Sussex Walk at Singleton

-Singleton is just north of Chichester and there’s plenty of reasons to visit which include the nearby Weald and Download Museum, West Dean College of Arts and Conservation and its estate and the Levin Down Nature Reserve.
-It’s also a typically pretty Sussex village with flint stone houses with thatched roofs and a history that dates back to the Doomsday Book.
+Singleton is just north of Chichester and there’s plenty of reasons to visit this area, which include the nearby Weald and Download Museum, West Dean and the Levin Down Nature Reserve.
+It’s also a pretty Sussex village with flintstone houses, thatched roofs and a history that dates back to the Domesday Book.
+This 10 km circular walk, which starts and finishes in the village, is one of my all-time favourite West Sussex walks, despite the fact I got lost!
+It has stunning views, wild woods, and a great sense of adventure about it.

-The route starts with a steep ascent to the north of the village and by the time you’ve conquered that, you’ll be nicely warmed up!
-This is definitely one of the hardest parts of the walk so don’t let it put you off.
+The start point is What3Words:harmonica.archives.diamond.
+You are taking the New Lipchis Way north and it starts with a steep ascent north from the village (near the school).
+By the time you’ve conquered that, you’ll be nicely warmed up!
+This is definitely one of the hardest parts of the walk, so don’t let it put you off.
 Instead, when you get to the first gate, stop and look back at the magnificent slopes facing you on the other side of the village.
 Hard as it is to believe, that’s where your route finishes!

 south downs walks